Android 11

+As of October 2025, 9.04% of all Android smartphones & tablets still run Android 11, making it the fifth most common version.

 History

 Android 11 (internally codenamed Red Velvet Cake) was intended for three monthly developer preview builds to be released before the first beta release, initially due in May, with a total of three monthly beta releases before the actual release.
 A state of "platform stability" was planned for July 2020, and the final release occurred on September 8, 2020.

-The first developer preview build of Android 11 was released on February 19, 2020 as a factory image for supported Google Pixel smartphones (excluding the first-generation Pixel and Pixel XL).
+The first developer preview build of Android 11 was released on February 19, 2020, as a factory image for supported Google Pixel smartphones (excluding the first-generation Pixel and Pixel XL).
 Developer Preview 2 was then released on March 18, followed by Developer Preview 3 on April 23.
-On May 6, Google released an unexpected Developer Preview 4, as they pushed the whole roadmap for Android 11 forward a month, setting the date for the first beta for June 3.
+On May 6, Google released an unexpected Developer Preview 4, as they pushed the whole roadmap for Android 11 forward a month, setting the date for the first beta for June 3, due to the COVID-19 pandemic.

 The release of the first public beta was originally set to take place on June 3 at Google I/O, which was ultimately canceled due to the COVID-19 pandemic, an online release event being planned instead.
 Following the George Floyd protests, Google announced that the release of the first Android 11 beta would be postponed.
 Beta 1 was finally released on June 10, 2020, followed by Beta 2 on July 8.
 A hotfix Beta 2.5 was then released on July 22, with Beta 3 released on August 6.
 It was released on September 8, 2020.